RajuHalder/SemDDA/README.md

 * Overlap: It identifies false dependency (if any) based on the semantics-based approximation of used and defined parts and their overlapping.

 # System requirements
-- JDK and JRE version 1.7 needed for running SemDDA.
+- JDK and JRE version 1.7 or higher version
-- 4 GB RAM or higher.
+- 4 GB RAM or higher

 # How to run SemDDA
-- Step 1: Install JDK 7 and JRE 7  (https://docs.oracle.com/javase/7/docs/webnotes/install/).
+- Step 1: Install JDK 7 or higher version  (https://docs.oracle.com/javase/7/docs/webnotes/install/).
 - Step 2: Download the source code.
 - Step 3: Compile the source code “SemDDA.java” and run.